stex/stex.codes/_posts/2020-09-02-evernote-attachment-workflow.markdown

 This post is about building an Alfred workflow that allows exporting all image attachments of the currently opened Evernote note as PDF.

 If you're just looking for the workflow, [here's the code on Github](https://github.com/Stex/alfred-evernote-helpers).

 ---

+### Update (2020-10-09)

+With the latest evernote update to electron, it looks like applescript support was dropped completely, therefore, this workflow isn't working any more.

+Since I still need a way to export attachments, I'll look into using the Evernote API some time, but that won't be as accessible to other users since you  need an API key - or trust a random dude's application to connect to your Evernote account.

+I'll update this post again in case I find another solution.

+---